zeviel/hi_chef.sh/README.md

 # hi_chef.sh
-Web-API for [Hi-chef](https://vk.com/hichefapp) to get more than 10000+ recipes of food
+Web-API for [Hi-chef](https://vk.com/hichefapp) an vk service to get more than 10000+ recipes of food

 ## Example
 ```bash